This page helps you understand what information is required in a payment times report, and how to prepare and submit a report.

 Reporting exceptions

-The following are excluded from payment times reporting:
+The following transactions are excluded from payment times reporting:

-- payments which don't have trade credit arrangements.
+• payments without trade credit arrangements.
 For example, payments for rental leases that are pre-paid, travel expenses (including airfares, hotels, taxi, etc.) and restaurant or cafe expenses

-- invoices that don't require any payment because they're covered by a credit note.
+• invoices that do not require payment because they're covered by a credit note, and

 Report comments

-Reporting entities must provide any information that may provide context or explanation for information in a report.
+Reporting entities must include extra information if necessary for context, or as an explanation for content in a report.

 Notifiable events